 ACTIVITY MAT – Speaking of getting IN the pool, Baby Z has discovered that tummy time is twice the fun when it’s done in a couple of inches of water.
 Plus the threat of getting a face-full of water is a great incentive to keep her head up (totally kidding…it should go without saying that this one should only be attempted for a few minutes at a time and under very close adult supervision!!!)
 But you don’t have to stop at tummy time – once baby can sit up independently, park him/her in the pool with a few toys.
 Your child will have fun exploring how the toys interact with the water!

 SCIENCE EXPERIMENTS – There are all sorts of science experiments that involve water.
 (For some ideas, check out here and here.)
 It can be as simple or as complex as you want to make it.
 With a 4 year old (and a 4 month old), we tend to go for impromptu teachable moments rather than following the Scientific Method to a “T.” For example, there were a few afternoons last week in the upper 90’s, which meant the water that was nice and cool from the hose earlier in the day had elevated to hot tub status.
 Our solution was to grab a giant bucket full of ice cubes and watch them melt.
 Another favorite at our household is grabbing a bunch of toys and predicting “Sink or Float?”
-WARNING: Unless you want your pool to become a birthing center for female mosquitoes, I suggest you don’t experiment with leaving the same water in the pool for more than 24 hours…
+WARNING: Unless you want your pool to become a birthing center for female mosquitoes and quickly needing an ongoing backyard mosquito treatment, I suggest you don’t experiment with leaving the same water in the pool for more than 24 hours…

 BALL TOSS GAMES – A cheap plastic pool can make a “wet and wild” version of just about any ball game.
 Recently we’ve been enjoying a few lively rounds of “Splashketball,” which is basically a watery combination of H-O-R-S-E and Keep-away.
 (At least that’s what it felt like yesterday…it’s hard playing with a 4 year old because the rules change often and without warning…)